mzc796/SDN-Lab-5/README.md

    ```
    You should see something like:
    ```
-   There are 2 choices for the alternative java (providing /usr/bin/java).
+   There are 2 choices for the alternative Java (providing /usr/bin/java).
    Selection    Path                                         Priority   Status
    * 0            /usr/lib/jvm/java-21-openjdk-arm64/bin/java   2111      auto mode
      1            /usr/lib/jvm/java-17-openjdk-arm64/bin/java   1711      manual mode